DALSA-Lab/cpp_python_project_template/README.md

         └── usage/         # Examples and tutorials

 All code is stored in `lib/` and organized into packages, either C++ or Python packages.\
 All documentation, on the other hand, is stored in `docs/`.
 Documentation is a crucial aspect of this template.
-Using **Sphinx** with **Doxygen** via **Breathe**, code documentation is automated based on docstrings/comments and enriched with more info provided by the developers using **reStructuredText (reST)**.
-Together with GitHub Actions, this allows enforcement of consistent documentation practices across Python and C++ codebases.
+Using **Sphinx** with **Doxygen** via **Breathe**, code documentation is automated based on comments/docstrings and enriched with more info provided by the developers using **reStructuredText (reST)**.
+Together with GitHub Actions, this allows enforcement of consistent documentation practices across C++ and Python codebases.
 In this way:

 *   Documentation stays up-to-date with code changes.
 *   Documentation is organized and easily navigable.